Tawnygoody/Tarmachan/TESTING.md

     - When a user is logged in they have access to fill in a form on the product detail page under the reviews tab.
     - Users must provide a subject, message and rating to inform other users.
     - Users will be able to delete any comments they have made, should they wish.
-    - Once a user has left a review it will update the product rating, and create an average rating based on all the users reviews.
+    - Once a user has left a review it will update the product rating, and create an average rating based on all the user's reviews.

     [User Story 10](documentation/testing/testing_user_stories/user_story10.gif)

 11. As a site user, I want to be able to save items to a Wishlist for ease of purchase on future visits.
     - When a user is logged in they will have access to their wishlist.
 This can be accessed by the icon in the upper right corner on large devices or via the burger menu on smaller devices.
-    - On the product pages, each product card will have a heart outline to signify that this product is not currently in the users wishlist.
+    - On the product pages, each product card will have a heart outline to signify that this product is not currently in the user's wishlist.
 If a product is already in the user's wishlist the heart will have a colour fill.
 This is tooltipped to aid the user on larger devices.
-Clicking the heart will either add or remove a product from the users wishlist.
+Clicking the heart will either add or remove a product from the user's wishlist.
-    - Simarlarly there is a button on the product detail page which allows users to add or remove a product from a users wishlist.
+    - Similarly there is a button on the product detail page that allows users to add or remove a product from a user's wishlist.

     [User Story 11](documentation/testing/testing_user_stories/user_story11.gif)

 ## Sorting & Searching
 12. As a site user, I want to be able to see all the products that the company sells.
-    - User's are able to find an all products link in the footer.
+    - Users are able to find an all products link in the footer.
-    - As the site has a range of products across 3 main categories I have decided against an all products link in the main nav as its unlikely that users will wish to see all products.
+    - As the site has a range of products across 3 main categories I have decided against an all products link in the main nav as it's unlikely that users will wish to see all products.
     - Various links across the site will take the users to an all products page.

     [User Story 12](documentation/testing/testing_user_stories/user_story12.gif)

 13. As a site user, I want to be able to narrow down the products by categories and sub-categories.
-    - The mega menu nav bar allows user's to sort products via master categories(mens, womens, equipment), product categories(tops, jackets, legwear etc), and product sub categories(t-shirts, pullover, fleece etc).
+    - The mega menu nav bar allows the user to sort products via master categories(mens, womens, equipment), product categories(tops, jackets, legwear etc), and product sub-categories(t-shirts, pullover, fleece etc).

     [User Story 13](documentation/testing/testing_user_stories/user_story13.gif)

 14. As a site user, I want to be able to sort products with various parameters.
-    - Users are able to sort products on the products page using the sort by dropdown selector.
+    - Users are able to sort products on the products page using the sort by the dropdown selector.
 Users have the option to sort the products by Price: high to low or low to high, Rating: high to low or low to high, Name: A-Z or Z-A.
-    - Note: sorting by rating low to high: products which have not yet received a rating will appear at the top.
+    - Note: sorting by rating low to high: products that have not yet received a rating will appear at the top.

     [User Story 14](documentation/testing/testing_user_stories/user_story14.gif)

 15. As a site user, I want to be able to search for products using keywords.
-    - Users are able to to click the search icon which will open the the search bar allowing users to search for products using keywords.
+    - Users are able to click the search icon which will open the search bar allowing users to search for products using keywords.

     [User Story 15](documentation/testing/testing_user_stories/user_story15.gif)

 ## Purchasing & Checkout
-16. As a purchasing user, I want to be able to select product sizes (on products which have sizes) and select the quantity of product I wish to purchase.
+16. As a purchasing user, I want to be able to select product sizes (on products that have sizes) and select the quantity of product I wish to purchase.
-    - Users are able to select the site of product using the dropdown provided on products which have sizes.
-User's can also open a sizing chart to correctly identify what size they require.
+    - Users are able to select the size of the product using the dropdown provided on products that have sizes.
+Users can also open a sizing chart to correctly identify what size they require.
     - Users are able to select the quantity of items that they wish using the selectors and can choose between 1-99.

     [User Story 16](documentation/testing/testing_user_stories/user_story16.gif)